 The Wall Street CEOs will be hunkering down; hoping to out wait Trump.
 In Europe and the UK, the root and branch work required to inoculate their countries are not yet underway.

 I think that would take a lot more research.
-China must be doing some things right in order to get level of belief, but the West offered more advantages which is why they left.
-Understanding this will then help the work on protecting the liberal democratic system from infiltration, subversion and exploitation.
+China must be doing some things right in order to get that level of belief.
+But there was obviously a problem with the opportunities that China offered.
+Otherwise why would they come to the West?
+It must have offered more advantages; how are they opportunities highlighted and put in conflict with the belief in party/ Understanding this will then help the work on protecting the liberal democratic system from infiltration, subversion and exploitation.

 An example of that might come from Singapore, which managed to forge a distinct Singaporean identity, whilst still holding the best bits of cultural background.
 Though there are risks in trying to replicate the Singapore process.
 More China related content here and more book reviews here.